Enter your location - 3094 places are live

 A machine learning model is only as reliable as the data used to train it.
 We have done our best to obtain the most reliable datasets available that are relevant to the current COVID-19 epidemic in the United States.
 However, we cannot help it if these include errors or skewing factors.

 Case counts per county may be skewed by inaccurate test results and disparities in testing capacity, especially in rural vs. urban regions.
 We attempt to factor this skew in by including testing datasets, but these are at the state level.
-In fact, many of our other datasets, such as Rt values, are also at the state level, and may not be very applicable to some counties.

 Our model and almost all other epidemiological models for the US only take into account case data based on testing, so their predictions are based on a limited view of the actual scope of the epidemic.